 Hærvejen goes through the municipality of Ikast-Brande at Engesvang, Stenholt Forest as well as Nørre Snede, and it is an obvious excursion spot, if you are in the area.

 Hærvejen invites to both biking and hiking as well as running and a long line of other exciting nature activities.
-If you are in the mood for exploring the nature, then visit Hærvejen’s own website, where you can find information about routes, accommodation, tours, pilgrimage and much much more…
+If you are in the mood for exploring the nature, then visit Hærvejen's website.
+Here you will be able to find information about routs, accommodations, tours, pilgrimage and much more.
+Click here.